Articles

 Helkama, K., Verkasalo, M., Myyry, L., Silfver, M., Niit, T., Manganelli, A., Andreeva, G. M., Stefanenko, T. G., Dubovskaya, E. M., Tikhomandritskaya, O. A., & Stetsenko, A. (2013).
 Honor as a value in Finland, Estonia, Italy, Russia, and Switzerland.
 Group Processes & Intergroup Relations, 16(3), 279–297. https://doi.org/10.1177/1368430212463452

 Rodriguez Mosquera, P. M. (2013).
-In the name of honor: On virtue, reputation and violence.
+In the name of honor: on virtue, reputation and violence.
 Group processes & intergroup relations, 16(3), 271–278. https://doi.org/10.1177/1368430212472590

 Severance, L., Bui‐Wrzosinska, L., Gelfand, M. J., Lyons, S., Nowak, A., Borkowski, W., Soomro, N., Soomro, N., Rafaeli, A., Treister, D. E., Lin, C.-C., & Yamaguchi, S. (2013).
 The psychological structure of aggression across cultures.
 Journal of Organizational Behavior, 34(6), 835–865. https://doi.org/10.1002/job.1873

 Van Osch, Y., Breugelmans, S. M., Zeelenberg, M., & Bölük, P. (2013).
-A different kind of honor culture: Family honor and aggression in Turks.
+A different kind of honor culture: family honor and aggression in Turks.
 Group Processes & Intergroup Relations, 16(3), 334–344. https://doi.org/10.1177/1368430212467475

 2012